rossumai/tutorial-imdb/PITCHME.md

 Labels are **yes**/**no** - _categorical_.

-**Machine Learning Model:** Propose a mathematical formula that computes the sentiment from input.
+**Machine Learning Model:** Propose a mathematical formula that computes the sentiment from input.<br>
+_How to encode text input mathematically?_

-**Machine Learning Training:** Find coefficients in the mathematical formula automatically.
+**Machine Learning Training:** Find coefficients in the mathematical formula automatically.<br>

-How to encode text input mathematically?
+Use the _training_ set, keep part of dataset aside.

 ---
 @title[Bag-of-Words Representation]